linda-seiter/cmsc105-lessons/Unit 1/Project/Task0 - Overview/task.md

 Learning Objectives

-- Use PyCharm to run Python code
+- Run Python code using PyCharm
-- Call the print function to produce output
+- Use the `print` function to display output
-- Call the input function to read user input
 - Assign a value to a variable
-- Print the value of a variable
+- Output the value of a variable with `print`
-- Use an f-string to format strings for output
+- Format strings for output using f-strings
+- Use the `input` function to capture user input
+- Store the value from user input in a variable
-- Use comments to document code
+- Add comments to explain the code
-- Fix common syntax and logic errors
+- Identify and correct common syntax and logic errors